Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 sudo git clone https://github.com/brendangregg/FlameGraph.git
 ```

-2. Revise the path of Flamegraph in `constants.py`.
+2. Revise the path of Flamegraph in `constants.py`; should be `/opt/FlameGraph` if you used the above instructions.

 ```
-FLAME_PATH = "/path/to/FlameGraph" (should be /opt/FlameGraph if you used the above instructions)
+FLAME_PATH = "/path/to/FlameGraph"
 ```

 ### Install OFED Driver (Mellanox NIC) and Configure NICs